 Criteria for diagnosis of definite AD are:

-“Meets criteria for dementia described (1) ...and in addition, has the following characteristics:
+“Meets criteria for dementia…and in addition, has the following characteristics:

 Note on Revised AD Criteria and Biomarkers

-The biomarkers reviewed in this policy are included in a category among revisions to AD diagnostic criteria—“probable AD dementia with evidence of the AD pathophysiological process”.
-However, the diagnostic criteria workgroup publication noted “we do not advocate the use of AD biomarker tests for routine diagnostic purposes at the present time.
+The biomarkers reviewed in this policy are included in a category among revisions to the 2011 updated AD diagnostic criteria, “probable AD dementia with evidence of the AD pathophysiological process.”
+(13) However, the diagnostic criteria workgroup noted that “we do not advocate the use of AD biomarker tests for routine diagnostic purposes at the present time.
 There are several reasons for this limitation:

-The Alzheimer’s Association has initiated a quality control program for CSF markers, noting that “Measurements of CSF AD biomarkers show large between laboratory variability, likely caused by factors related to analytical procedures and the analytical kits.
+In 2009, the Alzheimer’s Association (AA) initiated a quality control program for CSF markers, noting that “Measurements of CSF AD biomarkers show large between laboratory variability, likely caused by factors related to analytical procedures and the analytical kits.
 Standardization of laboratory procedures and efforts by kit vendors to increase kit performance might lower variability, and will likely increase the usefulness of CSF AD biomarkers.”
 (8) In 2012, the Alzheimer's Biomarkers Standardization Initiative published consensus recommendations for standardization of preanalytical aspects (e.g., fasting, tube types, centrifugation, storage time, temperature) of CSF biomarker testing.
 (53)